-- When looking for fastpitch bats, two of the important thing to look for are the length of the bat and the weight.
+- When looking for the best fastpitch bats, two of the important thing to look for are the length of the bat and the weight.
 Typically youth players look for a bat that measures 26 to 32 inches in length while adult players stick in the range of 30-34 inches.
 The other item to look into is the amount of drop.
 A lower number typcially means a lighter bat, while a higher number is meant for stronger more powerful hitters.

 - The ASA standard is widely considered to be the strictest standard for softball play.
 When your bat has the ASA stamp of approval, you can pretty much guarantee that it can be used in any league you play for.
 Their rules are constantly changing and you can see a full run down on this ASA rules site

-- The last section of our reviews page is dedicated to the bats specifically approved by the USSSA.
+- The last section of our softball bat reviews page is dedicated to the bats specifically approved by the USSSA.
 The USSSA is similar to the ASA with the main exception that they allow for a 100+ MPH batted ball speed.

 What factors go into choosing these softball bats?